Last Updated on March 21, 2021 by Shaun Snapp

-- The IT media has helped push the AI bubble to feverish heights by bringing close to no critical thinking to the coverage of AI.
+- The IT media has helped push the AI bubble to feverish heights by bringing close to no critical thinking to AI coverage.

-- We have assembled a number of quotations that points out the issue.
+- We have assembled several quotations that point out the issue.

 These quotes provide insight into the reality of coverage on AI by IT media.